 A preliminary discussion is required prior to consideration of a Certificate of Appropriateness for new construction.
-That preliminary discussion generally takes place following the City Council approval of the SUP, so that all conditions of the SUP, which may be imposed by City Council, are known.
-However, the BAR is welcome to provide constructive comments at this time.
 The BAR should consider the ADC Design Guidelines in making preliminary comments regarding the proposed design.
+The BAR should focus on the proposed massing of the new building.